The holiday season is already behind us but that doesn’t mean you still can’t give the perfect gift.

 Of course, you probably want more information about the current regulations of the federal gift tax.
 Keep reading and I’ll share a few of the major points for 2015 and beyond.
 Sorry if this isn’t as exciting as the Nutcracker.

 First, and perhaps foremost for some, is the fact that you, as the giver, are not going to be taxed (unless you exceed the gift tax exemption).
-It is the recipients who will have to pay taxes.
 For taxes to figure into the equation at all, you will have to have given away in excess of $5 million in cash or other assets over the course of your life.

 The gift tax also includes the annual gift tax exclusion.
 This exclusion allows you to gift up to $14,000 during a calendar year – without counting against that $5 million lifetime limit.
 Currently, the figure remains the same now for 2015 and there is every indication that this exclusion will remain the same for the foreseeable future.
 If you exceed $14,000 the difference is applied to your lifetime exemption.